thokall/courses/r_programming/1611/precourse.md

     writing your code and then just run the code from within R using copy/paste or by submitting all your code as scripts to R.

-# Some useful online resources
+# Useful R online resources

 If you are eager to try things out before the course starts the following links goes to some useful material on using R.